-The Split: Introduction and Discussion about Apache Lucene and Solr as Separate Top-Level Projects. – Committer Guests, Apache Software Foundation
+The Split: Introduction and Discussion about Apache Lucene and Solr as Separate Top-Level Projects

-Throughout his career, Jan has deep experience in training, software development, IT architecture, technical sales support, senior consulting, entrepreneur, CTO and manager.
+Throughout his career, Jan had deep experience in training, software development, IT architecture, technical sales support, senior consulting, entrepreneur, CTO and manager.

 Sokolov is a Software Engineer with a diverse background, currently at Amazon building its new product search service using Lucene.
 He has built many search-based applications for the reference and academic publishing industry such as Oxford English Dictionary, DeGruyter Online, and O’Reilly Safari Books, using a wide variety of search engine technologies, and is a contributor to the Apache Lucene project.

 Join our Group